 - Changing standing posture and habits to take pressure off your heel

 - Increase ankle flexibility

-- Strengthen the muscles in the foot and leg
+- Strengthening the muscles in the foot and leg

-- Stretch and massage the legs and feet
+- Stretching and massage for the legs and feet

-When you stand, shift your weight forward to balance your weight evenly between the front (ball) of your foot and your heel.
-The first thing this does is relieves compression under the heel.
-By shifting your weight forward you increase circulation to the heel.
+When standing, shifting weight forward to balance weight evenly between the front (ball) of the foot and heel relieves compression under the heel.
+Shifting weight forward also potentially increases circulation to the heel.
 Injured tissue needs a good blood supply to repair itself.

-When you walk, concentrate on pushing off with the back foot instead of reaching out and landing with a hard heel strike on the front leg may also alter the stresses on the foot in a beneficial way.
+For walking, concentrating on pushing off with the back foot instead of reaching out and landing with a hard heel strike on the front leg may also alter the stresses on the foot in a beneficial way.

 Step 2: Increase Barefoot Activity

-Many of us spend too much time walking around in shoes on perfectly flat surfaces.
+Many of us spend most of our time walking around in shoes on perfectly flat surfaces.
 The foot is capable of bending and twisting in many different ways.
-This flexibility allows the foot to conform to whatever surface you’re walking on.
+This flexibility allows the foot to conform to whatever surface we are walking on.
 There are also many muscles that allow the foot to make quick adjustments, as well as sensory receptors that continuously supply information to the brain.

-Always walking in shoes, or spending too much time on hard, flat surfaces prevents these actions of the foot.
-Try to walk barefoot as much as possible, and on as many different surfaces as you can.
-Grass, dirt, sand etc. Walking barefoot can also be used as a tool to learn to land softer, with a less impact when your foot strikes the ground.
+Always walking in shoes, or spending too much time on hard, flat surfaces limits these actions of the foot.
+Walking barefoot as much as possible, and on as many different surfaces can help change this.
+Grass, dirt, sand etc. Walking barefoot can also be used as a tool to learn to land softer, with a less impact forces when the foot strikes the ground.